Week 2-3 - Functions & Limits #

 Review Questions #

-- defintion of function and inverse of function. what are the notations?
+- defintion of function and inverse of function. what are the notations?- double check the definition of inverse of function.

 - what is the relation between polynomial and rational function?